-Not what I was going for – but ok ok.
+Not what I was going for – but okay, we got this.

-People say, with such certainty, that you can see situations like this coming – when someone doesn’t want you the way you want them – and they make it obvious.
+People say, with such certainty, that you can see situations like mine coming – when someone doesn’t want you the way you want them – and that they make it obvious.

 But the truth is, when you’re young, you don’t see for yourself yet; it’s just that everyone is busy seeing for you – and you ignore them.

 I met W through mutual friends on a weekend camping trip in upstate New York.
-He was slim, tall, with long, confident blonde hair – and when he smiled, you noticed it.
-When he spoke, you looked up.
+He was slim, tall, with long, confident blonde hair – and when he smiled, you noticed.
+When he spoke, you looked.

 Early on, he mentioned that his father founded Earth Day in the ’60s.
-Earth Day, I made sure to tell him, is also my birthday.
+Earth Day, I made sure to tell him, was also my birthday.

 What I really wanted to say was: Soulmates.